jiwidi/las-pytorch/README.md

 ## LAS-Pytorch

 This is my pytorch implementation for the [Listen, Attend and Spell](https://arxiv.org/abs/1508.01211v2) (LAS) google ASR deep learning model.
-I used both the mozilla [Common voice](https://voice.mozilla.org/en/datasets)dataset and the [LibriSpeech](https://www.openslr.org/12) dataset.
+I used both the mozilla [Common voice](https://voice.mozilla.org/en/datasets) dataset and the [LibriSpeech](https://www.openslr.org/12) dataset.

+![LAS Network architecture][img/las.png]

 The feature transformation is done on the fly while loading the files thanks to torchaudio.